View hot line data here

 Additionally, Selinsgrove Center is involved with the community through participation in The Office of Mental Health and Substance Abuse Services and the Office of Developmental Programs joint initiative known as the Positive Practice Resource Team.
 This group serves those individuals with intellectual disabilities who are demonstrating at-risk behavioral challenges and whom the team determines may need enhanced levels of support not readily known or available to them.
 The goals of this initiative are two-fold: to build capacity within the provider network in Pennsylvania to serve dually diagnosed individuals and to encourage State Hospital and State Center diversion through providing consultative services that assist the provider in continuing to serve the individual in their home environment.

-TAS operates the Café, which provides an on-campus retail experience for individuals to apply independent food choice and purchase decisions.
+TAS operates the Café seven days a week.
+The Café provides an on-campus retail experience for individuals to apply independent food choice and purchase decisions.
 The Café serves food, snacks and sells sundry items to residents, staff and visitors in a comfortable, friendly setting.